Vietwear/ansible-webinar/tower-setup/README.md

 ## Setup instructions

-1. Login to your OpenShift cluster
+1. Login to your OpenShift cluster and create a project for Ansible Tower
     ```
     $ oc login https://myURL:443 -u myUser -p myPassword
+    $ oc new-project tower
     ```

 1. Create persitent volume claim.
 Thefore, copy this snippet in a file called `postgres-nfs-pvc.yml` or take the file from this repository.